Good Day L.A.: KTTV morning newscasts

 The station's early morning newscast, Fox 11 Morning News, premiered alongside Good Day L.A. in June 1993; it was originally anchored by Diana Koricke and Tony McEwing, with veteran KTTV reporter and former anchor Tony Valdez serving as an occasional fill-in anchor.
 Koricke left television news in June 1996 and was replaced on the broadcast by Jean Martirez (who joined the station from KCNC-TV in Denver).
 The show originated as an hour-long newscast beginning at 6 a.m., but was later expanded to 90 minutes, with a 5:30 a.m. start time.
 In 2004, an additional half-hour was added, expanding the morning newscast to two hours beginning at 5 a.m. (long after many other stations around the country, particularly in markets as large as Los Angeles, expanded their morning newscasts into the 5 a.m. slot).
 The morning newscast was expanded to 4:30 a.m. in April 2010.

 On July 14, 2008, KTTV debuted a half-hour late morning newscast that immediately follows Good Day L.A. at 10:00 a.m.
 The program is currently anchored by McEwing and Araksya Karapetyan.
 In December of that year, a half-hour noon broadcast debuted on the station, which was reformatted in September 2011 from a traditional midday newscast to a mix of news and features with Good Day anchors Edwards and Sansone brought in to anchor the broadcast.

 In December 2018, Good Day L.A expanded from a three-hour show starting at 7 a.m. to a five-and-a-half-hour show starting at 4:30 a.m.

 On April 1, 2019, Good Day L.A. expanded to a six-hour show starting at 4 a.m.

 In September 2022, Good Day L.A. expanded to a seven-hour show, running from 4 a.m. to 11 a.m.

+On Monday, June 1, 2026, Good Day L.A. cancelled 4 a.m., reduced to six-hour show, running from 5 a.m. to 11 a.m.